-By Plane - The Hanover/Langenhagen International Airport serves the city, with flights available to and from major European cities.
+The Hanover/Langenhagen International Airport serves the city, with flights available to and from major European cities.
 The airport is one of the few airports in the world to offer check-in options for passengers the day before the scheduled date of departure for some airlines.

-By Train - The city is served by the German Rail Service with frequent daily services to other German cities, as well as direct routes to other European cities like Switzerland, the Netherlands, France, and Austria.
+The city is served by the German Rail Service with frequent daily services to other German cities, as well as direct routes to other European cities like Switzerland, the Netherlands, France, and Austria.
 The ICE or Inter City Express is a high speed train system that takes passengers to and from cities all over the country.
 The S-Bahn or overground rail is the fast tram system that brings passengers from the city to the suburbs and back.

-By Bus - The bus is the most comfortable way to travel for long distances from the city.
+The bus is the most comfortable way to travel for long distances from the city.

 Taxi cabs in Hannover is quite expensive and only ideal if you go out at night or if you have heavy luggage.

-By Bicycle - Bike paths are provided in almost every street in Hannover, making the bicycle a popular method of getting around.
+Bike paths are provided in almost every street in Hannover, making the bicycle a popular method of getting around.

 When to Visit